-Let’s Look Inside the Hutch
+Let’s Look Inside at the Decorations

 The colder months is also a time to add candles to bring a soft glow in the evenings.
 Nestled here and there with pinecones alongside a few gilded walnuts adds warmth.
 The candles also add a warm glow therefore making them sparkle.

-Above the Hutch in A Christmas Kitchen
+Details Above the Hutch in the Dressed Kitchen

 I particularly love the mix of green and champagne trees.
 Fairy lights on a remote control timer adds a warm touch.